 The OBSS Narrow Bandwidth RU In OFDMA Tolerance Support field in the Extended Capabilities element is not present.

 The OBSS Narrow Bandwidth RU In OFDMA Tolerance Support field in the Extended Capabilities element is 0.

+(…existing texts)

-(…existing texts)A non-AP STA(#16592) shall transmit an HE TB PPDU a SIFS after a received PPDU, if all the following conditions are met:
+If a non-AP STA does not satisfy the conditions specified in 27.5.3.3.1 (General) that prevents the non-AP STA from transmitting an HE TB PPDU, the a(#16668) non-AP STA(#16592) shall transmit an HE TB PPDU a SIFS after a received PPDU, if all the following conditions are met:

 The received PPDU contains either a Trigger frame (that is not an MU-RTS variant) with a User Info field addressed to the non-AP STA(#16592), or an MPDU addressed to the non-AP STA(#16592) that contains an TRS Control subfield.
 A(#16754) User Info field in the Trigger frame is addressed to a non-AP STA(#16592) if one of the following conditions are met: